Infant Ear Molding to Correct Newborn Ear Deformities in CT, NJ, NY, RI, MA

 Ear molding for protruding ears, folded ears, crooked ears, and pointed ears is very successful.
 If started early enough, over 90% of babies get a complete correction of both ears or matching one abnormal ear to the other ear.

 Ear molding is performed at our plastic surgery office in Fairfield County, Connecticut.
-We have performed ear molding on patients from Connecticut, New York, Massachusetts, and Rhode Island.
+We have performed ear molding on patients from Connecticut, New Jersey, New York, Massachusetts, and Rhode Island.
 If you are traveling from a distance, we will accommodate your schedule to allow an easy drive with minimal traffic.

 What needs to be done before our ear molding appointment?